Key Takeaways: Grammar Checker Essentials

 | Accuracy Rate | Modern AI grammar checkers catch 85-95% of errors, far exceeding manual proofreading |

-| Privacy Concerns | Choose tools with encryption and clear data policies; avoid storing sensitive information |
+| Privacy Concerns | Choose tools with encryption and clear data policies; prefer on-device processing for sensitive content |

-| Integration Options | Browser extensions, mobile keyboards, standalone apps, Microsoft Word plugins |
+| Integration Options | Browser extensions, mobile keyboards, standalone apps, Microsoft Word and Google Docs plugins |

 What Makes a Good Grammar Checker Actually Work